Laragear/WebAuthn/README.md

     return $request->userless()->toCreate();
 }
 ```
+> [!IMPORTANT]
+>
 > The Authenticator WILL require [user verification](#attestation-user-verification) on login when using `userless()`.
 Its highly probable the user will also be asked for [user verification on login](#assertion-user-verification), as it will depend on the authenticator itself.

 ### Multiple credentials per device

 By default, during Attestation, the device will be informed about the existing enabled credentials already registered in the application.
 This way the device can avoid creating another one for the same purpose.

 You can enable multiple credentials per device using `allowDuplicates()`, which in turn will always return an empty list of credentials to exclude.
-This way the authenticator will _think_ there are no already stored credentials for your app.
+This way the authenticator will _think_ there are no already stored credentials for your app, and create a new one.

 ```php
 // app\Http\Controllers\WebAuthn\AttestationController.php